incapableGuy/incapableGuy/README.md

 - Hello!
 I am @incapableGuy
 - I am a highschool student interested in computer science.
-- I am currently learning Python and have a good understanding of it.
+- I am currently trying to grow my knowledge in Python.

 <!---
 incapableGuy/incapableGuy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.